David Gomberg: Kites

 Gomberg Kite Productions International (GKPI) was a design and manufacturing, wholesale, and retail business.
 They operated three web pages and three Northwest Winds retail stores.
 Their company produced large inflatable kites and custom line decor for retail customers and select wholesale accounts.
 GKPI also produced a quality series of introductory kites and accessories under the G-Kites brand.

 Gomberg has authored four books on kite flying.
 He served ten terms as president of the American Kitefliers Association (AKA) and four terms as president of the Kite Trade Association International (KTAI).
 Both organizations recognized Gomberg with their lifetime achievement awards and in 2005, Gomberg was inducted in the World Kiting Hall of Fame.

 In 2012, GKPI was named Business of the Year in Lincoln City, Oregon.
 They have also been finalists twice for the Austin Excellence in Family Business awards.

 GKPI also specialized in performances with larger show kites.
 David and Susan have flown in more than 40 countries and done shows for Walt Disney, motion pictures, and the Super Bowl.
 David has been named an honorary citizen of Weifang, China and Berck, France, and is a patron of the Cape Mental Health Kite Festival in South Africa.

 In 2005, GKPI acquired a 1019 m2 kite, one of the largest kites in the world.

 During 2018–2019, David ramped down and closed GKPI in order to focus on his political career and other personal interests.
 Some of the smaller Gomberg designs were taken over by other kite manufacturers and are still available today.

-Political life
+Political career

 In 2012, Gomberg was elected to represent House District 10 in the Oregon Legislature.
 The district then included portions of Lincoln, Tillamook, Yamhill, and Polk counties.
 Following redistricting in 2020, the district included all of Lincoln County and western portions of Benton and Lane Counties, stretching over 100 miles of the central coast and inland 50 miles through the Coast Range.
-His legislative efforts have focused on small business support, government accountability, emergency response, reviving our public education system, collecting delinquent state taxes and debt, environmental sustainability and conservation, and ensuring independence and dignity for seniors and the disabled.
+His legislative efforts have focused on small business support, government accountability, emergency response, reviving public education system, collecting delinquent state taxes and debt, environmental sustainability and conservation, and advocating for disability and elder rights.